One of my New Years resolutions was to try to be happier.

 I often make fun of my parents for watching shows such as Numbers and The Mentalist.

 They are cookie-cutter shows that simply present a problem (Think: A murder) and a solution (Solve the case, bring a bad guy to justice).
 Each week, this is done in a formulaic method that is dreadfully predictable and offers the viewer nothing more than a sixty-minute waste of time — a gift-wrapped box-of-nothing, complete with a bow.
 The thing that I hate the most about them is that almost no plot development occurs from one episode to another.
+It pains me to think that some people are paying an extortionate cable bill so that they can watch these shows regularly.
+Now, hopefully, they use some cable bill negotiating tips to help them get a better deal for themselves, although not too many people actually do this sort of thing despite the money-saving advantages it brings.

 So yeah.
 I make fun of my parents and try to convince them to watch shows with depth and drama.
 Shows that leave you hanging and wanting more.
 Shows that don’t offer you a gift-wrapped package, but instead light it on fire.
 Shows that leave you heartbroken for the next 6 days and 23 hours.
 Anything on Netflix, HBO, or AMC would suffice.